allenai/unqover/README.md

 where the ``--group_by subj_act`` will run analysis over each subject-attribute pairs.
 Alternatively, you can use ``--group_by subj`` to get analysis at subject level.

-The same pattern applies to ethnicity and religion evaluations.
+The same pattern applies to ethnicity and religion evaluations, just changing the ``--input`` to the corresponding predicted json files.

 ### Visualization